Aayusha2055/sheenycare/_posts/2020-10-10-how-to-determine-my-skin-type.md

 The skin with damaged skin is dry and tight throughout the year.
 The skin is damaged due to over exposure of skin to the sun and tends to have brown spots, broken capillaries and loss of elasticity.
 To even out the skin tones, brightening ingredients should be used and  AHA exfoliants to boost cellular turnover.

 ## 3.4: Dry Skin with Sensitivity and Redness
 The skin with sensitivity and redness is dry and tight throughout the year along with loss of elasticity.
-The skin is red consistently, and gets irritated easily especially.
+The skin is red consistently, and gets irritated easily.
 Harsh and drying products sensitizes the skin.
 That is why, such skin requires active ingredients such as peptides to soothe the skin.
 Furthermore, it requires calming and brightening ingredients to deal with redness.

 # Skin Care Tip For Dry Skin
 A good moisturiser with hyaluronic acid and peptides will help seal moisture in the skin.
 When Caring for dry skin, a product with ingredient named Squalene is a must.
 Squalene helps satabilize skin's barrier and maintain moisture.
 Using product with sqaulene replenishes skin for soft, smooth and healthy appearances.
 Also, the air around the house should be moist to help seal moisture.